Install

 First launch Pi-Apps from your start menu:

-Then click on the Tools category.
+Then click on the Internet category.

 Now scroll down to find Https File Server in the list.